‘Mindfulness: Theory and Practice for Schools’ is a two-day workshop distinctively tailored for school teachers.

-In this two-day workshop, you will explore the variety of applications of mindfulness in the school environment and learn how teachers can use mindfulness in the creation and maintenance of supportive, safe and effective learning environments.
+This NESA accredited course looks at the variety of applications of mindfulness in schools and examines how teachers can use mindfulness in the creation and maintenance of supportive, safe and effective learning environments.

 |Location: NTI Wollongong Campus, 231 Nolan St, Unanderra, NSW 2526, Australia|